 Why is there a dress code for the pool?
 For safety and health reasons, we want each swimmer to be in proper swimming attire.
 We allow customers to wear t-shirts in the pool over their bathing suits, but due to risk of entanglement, swimmers are not allowed to wear them on the slides or diving boards.
 Cutoff t-shirts also are not allowed.
 We also require lined swimming trunks and suits to be worn because they are made to hold up against the chemicals in the pool and are more sanitary than wearing street clothes.
 All of our policies and procedures are made to ensure the safety of our customers and to better maintain our facility and equipment.
 We make all accommodations for personal religious attire allowed by the Health Department.

 Facts and figures compiled June 2017

+The City of Paducah rehabilitated the Noble Park Pool in 2013.
+Local engineering firm, Florence & Hutchison, conducted a preliminary report showing that the Noble Park Pool needed significant upgrades.
 The pool received a new liner, gutter system, and treatment and filtration system.
 Three new canopies were added to the 15 tables with umbrellas and 56 chaise lounges to provide shade and seating for swimmers and non-swimmers to enjoy.
 The wading pool was replaced by a spray pad for the younger children.
 The pool now has a double slide feature and two new diving boards.
 The concession stand was upgraded to provide a menu expansion.

 The pool project was completed in time for the pool's scheduled opening in May 2013.
 The spray pad opened to the public on July 26, 2013.
 The Noble Park Pool had not received a significant renovation since 1992.